ricmmartins/fasthack-linux/README.md

 ### Basic knowkedge on the Filesystem Hierarchy Standard

-Some concepts around the Linux Filesystem Hierarchy Standard (FHS) are recommended, so you can [take a look here](fhs.md) to get more details about it.
+Some concepts around the Linux Filesystem Hierarchy Standard (FHS) are recommended, so you can get more details about it [here](fhs.md).

 ## Topics & Challenges